dotnetrdf/docs/src/latest/docs/user_guide/Extension-Methods.md

 ## CopyNode

-The `CopyNode(this INode original, IGraph target)` method is used to copy Nodes from one Graph to another.
-See the [[Utility Methods|Utility-Methods]] article for a full description of the usage of this method.
+The [`CopyNode(this INode original, IGraph target)`](xref:VDS.RDF.Extensions.CopyNode(VDS.RDF.INode,VDS.RDF.IGraph)) method is used to copy Nodes from one Graph to another.
+See the [Utility Methods](Utility-Methods.md) article for a full description of the usage of this method.

 ## CopyTriple

-The `CopyTriple(this Triple t, IGraph target)` method is used to copy Triples from one Graph to another.
-See the [[Utility Methods|Utility-Methods]] article for a full description of the usage of this method.
+The [`CopyTriple(this Triple t, IGraph target)`](xref:VDS.RDF.Extensions.CopyTriple(VDS.RDF.Triple,VDS.RDF.IGraph)) method is used to copy Triples from one Graph to another.
+See the [Utility Methods](Utility-Methods.md) article for a full description of the usage of this method.

 ## GetEnhancedHashCode

-The `GetEnhancedHashCode(this Uri u)` method is used to generate Hash Codes for Uri objects.
-This method is used internally in favour of the Uri classes own `GetHashCode()` method since the .Net implementationdoesn't account for fragement identifiers in computing hash codes.
+The [`GetEnhancedHashCode(this Uri u)`](xref:VDS.RDF.Extensions.GetEnhancedHashCode(System.Uri)) method is used to generate Hash Codes for Uri objects.
+This method is used internally in favour of the Uri classes own `GetHashCode()` method since the .Net implementation doesn't account for fragement identifiers in computing hash codes.

 In most applications this wouldn't matter since the fragment identifier is usually insignificant but in the case of the Semantic Web fragment identifiers are an important part of URIs.
 Therefore we provide our own hash code function which does use the fragment identifier in computing hash codes.

 ## LoadFromFile, LoadFromUri, LoadFromEmbeddedResource and LoadFromString

-These extension methods for `IGraph` instances all provide shortcuts for invoking the various static loader classes that can be used to load RDF from various common sources as detailed in the [[Reading RDF|Reading-RDF#reading-rdf-from-common-sources]] documentation.
+These extension methods for [`IGraph`](xref:VDS.RDF.IGraph) instances all provide shortcuts for invoking the various static loader classes that can be used to load RDF from various common sources as detailed in the [Reading RDF](../tutorial/Reading-RDF.md#reading-rdf-from-common-sources) documentation.

 ## Retract

-The `Retract(this IGraph g, INode subj, INode pred, INode obj)` method the partner of the `Assert(...)` extension method and like that method is simply a shorthand way of retracting a Triple without having to explicitly instantiate it e.g.
+The [`Retract(this IGraph g, INode subj, INode pred, INode obj)`](xref:VDS.RDF.Extensions.Retract(VDS.RDF.IGraph,VDS.RDF.INode,VDS.RDF.INode,VDS.RDF.INode)) method the partner of the `Assert(...)` extension method and like that method is simply a shorthand way of retracting a Triple without having to explicitly instantiate it e.g.

 ```csharp
 IGraph g = new Graph();